seamplex/feenox/doc/sds.md

 ### Comparison of solutions {#sec:comparison-of-solutions}

 One cornerstone design feature is that FeenoX has to provide a way to compare its numerical results with other already-know solutions---either analytical or numerical---in order to verify their validity.
-Indeed, being able to take the difference between the numerical result and an algebraic expression evaluated at arbitrary locations (usually quadrature points to compute~$L_p$ norms of the error) is a must if code verification through the Method of Manufactured Solutions is required (see @sec:mms).
+Indeed, being able to take the difference between the numerical result and an algebraic expression evaluated at arbitrary locations (usually quadrature points to compute~$L_p$ norms of the error) is a must if code verification is required.

 Let us consider a one-dimensional slab reactor with uniform macroscopic cross sections